y10k/rims/README.md

   parameter and the previous username parameter are the pair.
 If there are two or many users, user_list parameter should be used instead of this parameter.
 At least one user is need to start a server.</dd>

+  <dt>user_list</dt>
+  <dd>This parameter describes many users of mailbox.
+The value of
+  this parameter is a sequence of maps.
+A map in the sequence should have two entries, the two entries are user and pass. user entry describes name of a user. pass entry describes password of a user.
+At least one user is need to start a server.</dd>
 </dl>

 ## Mailbox Data